 Let’s have look back at this day twenty four years ago, May 15th 1993, and we’ll never forget the XXXVIII Edition of the Eurovision Song Contest which took part in the Green Glens Arena, Millstreet.
 Watch the videos below with the voting (with Terry Wogan of the BBC), and the full show (Norwegian commentary), or look at some of our other memories from the 1993 Eurovision.

 To mark this historic 23rd anniversary of the most memorable Eurovision Song Contest in Millstreet on Sat.
 15th May 1993 we’ve delved into our Museum Archives to recall the many hugely colourful windows throughout the town put in place by two wonderful Artists under the name “Visual Image”.
 We are also so very grateful to Ken D. Brennan for presenting three most important Folders of the minutes and notes referring to the preparation for the spectacular event in Millstreet which began at 8pm on the night introduced by Fionnuala Sweeney and of course won by Niamh Kavanagh.
 Do enjoy this brief visit down memory lane!
 (S.R.)
-And we continue with some more superbly colourful windows…. … continue reading the full article “Eurovision in Millstreet Exactly 23 Years Ago Today!”
+And we continue with some more superbly colourful windows…. [read more …] “Eurovision in Millstreet Exactly 23 Years Ago Today!”

 RIP Sir Terry Wogan who passed away today aged 77 following a short illness.
 “We’ll stay here all night dear” was his famous quote as he commentated for the BBC on the Eurovision in Millstreet, as the organisers tried to get in contact with the last decisive jury from Malta, as the UK and Ireland battled it out for the win.
 Watch the last moments of the voting below:

 We now share a selection of pictures from Ansgar’s arrival by train at Millstreet Railway Station followed by his brief but very comprehensive tour of the Eurovision Venue, Millstreet Town and the Eurovision Wall at Minor Row, Drishane Estate and Millstreet Museum.
 Ansgar who is involved in Media Management in Germany especially praised the fact that some 23 years since the amazing event we have still preserved many reminders of the historic occasion.
 We thank Ansgar for honouring us with his visit.
-We’ve just sent the following Facebook message to him: … continue reading the full article “Eurovision Enthusiast Ansgar Hugely Impressed by Millstreet”
+We’ve just sent the following Facebook message to him: [read more …] “Eurovision Enthusiast Ansgar Hugely Impressed by Millstreet”

 This is a one hour documentary on the 1993 Eurovision Song Contest which was held in Millstreet, a town in the south of Ireland.
 It covers how it came about, the work involved to make it happen, the local effort involved, visiting dignatories, and the climax of the song contest itself.